Pece17/IoTBeacon/README.md

 ```

-# 4. Scripts (Work in progress)
+# 4. Scripts

-The Bluetooth scanner script needs to be able to locate Bluetooth beacons based on MAC addresses, and print an assigned ID like ```BEACON1```, the original MAC address, and the RSSI (Received Signal Strength Indicator) value of the desired beacon
+The Bluetooth scanner script needs to be able to locate Bluetooth beacons based on MAC addresses, and print an assigned ID like ```Beacon1```, the original MAC address, and the RSSI (Received Signal Strength Indicator) value of the desired beacon

 ## 4.1.
 Shell scripts